 ENG SE 733: Discrete Event and Hybrid Systems

 Undergraduate Prerequisites: ENG EK 500; or equivalent or consent of instructor.

 Review of system theory fundamentals distinguishing between time-driven and event-driven dynamics.
 Modeling of Discrete Event and Hybrid Systems; Automata, Hybrid Automata, Petri Nets, basic queueing models, and stochastic flow models.
 Monte Carlo computer simulation: basic structure and output analysis.
 Analysis, control, and optimization techniques based on Markov Decision Process theory with applications to scheduling, resource allocation, and games of chance.
 Perturbation Analysis and Rapid Learning methods with applications to communication networks, manufacturing systems, and command-control.
-Meets with ENGEC733 and ENGME733.
-Students may not receive credit for both.
+Same as ENG EC 733 and ENG ME 733.
+Students may not receive credits for both.

 ENG SE 734: Hybrid Systems

 Undergraduate Prerequisites: ENG SE 501 or ENG EC 501 or ENG ME 501; or consent of instructor

 The course offers a detailed introduction to hybrid systems, which are dynamical systems combining continuous dynamics (modeled by differential equations) with discrete dynamics (modeled by automata).
 The covered topics include modeling, simulation, stability analysis, verification, and control of such systems.
 The course contains several applications from both natural and manmade environments, ranging from gene networks in biology, to networked embedded systems in avionics and automotive controls, and to motion planning and control in robotics.
 Same as ENG ME 734 and ENG SE 734.
 Students may not receive credits for both.
 1st sem.